ErrolNtetha/portfolio/README.md

 # What to expect
 The website is not mobile responsive
-The links are not working on the future, "Social" and "Resources".
+The links are not working on the footer, "Social" and "Resources".
 It was for demonstration purposes.
 Form in the contact tab is not functional as well.

 # Just a Little Story